edwinekyang/srpms/docs/back-end.md

 - Users aren't allowed to edit, delete if the contract has approved by convener
 - Users are allowed to create contract with them being the owner of the contract
 - Users are allowed to edit, delete if they own the contract
-- Users are allowed to edit for their supervise contract

 ### Supervise